 As an assistant at ASU, Cole was part of a program that claimed the women's fourth-place team trophy at the 2007 NCAA Cross Country Championships, while the track and field team won both the men's and women's team titles at the 2008 NCAA Indoor Championships.
 Cole recruited the 2012 NCAA indoor 800-meter champion Mason McHenry.
 The program also had a two-time NCAA champion in Kyle Alcorn (2008 indoor 3000-meter run, 2008 outdoor 3000-meter steeplechase), as well as All-Americans in Brandon Bethke (fourth in the indoor 3000-meter run in 2010, fourth in the outdoor 5000-meter run in 2010, seventh in cross country in 2009) and the men's indoor distance medley relay (second in 2008).
 As an assistant, Cole handled many logistical responsibilities for the program.
 He also served as the home meet director for the Sun Angel Track Classic, re-establishing it as one of the country's premiere track and field events.

-He also established the Sun Elite Track Club, a post-collegiate training group for female distance runners in Tempe.
-That group, which recorded eight Team USA qualifying performances, included podium finishes by Allie Kieffer at the U.S. National Indoor Championships (third in the 3000-meter run) and at the U.S. Cross Country Championships (10th).
+While an assistant at Arizona State, Cole founded the Sun Elite Track Club, a post-collegiate group that recorded eight Team USA qualifying performances, including podium finishes by Allie Kieffer at the 2011 U.S. National Indoor Championships (third in the 3000-meter run) and at the 2011 U.S. Cross Country Championships (10th).

-A native of Sanford, Mich., Cole obtained a bachelor's degree in philosophy from Wisconsin in 2006.
+A native of Sanford, Mich., Cole graduated from the University of Wisconsin-Madison in 2006 with a bachelor's degree in philosophy.